geekgarage/AnythingAnimal/README.md

   * /aass x.yz (swim)
   * Or while moving using NUM+/- or mouse scroll
   * Adjust limits in config
-- Option to disable Idlecam (preferred) as is will mess with voice comms when activated and you could miss out of important information
+- Option to disable Idlecam (preferred) as it will mess with voice when activated and you could miss out of important conversation

 Add to server and 'ensure AnythingAnimal' in server config.
 If running QB-Core just place the script in [standalone] category folder